-Dallas, USA – A brand-new visitor attraction designed to showcase the Christian view of earth science and history within the context of the Bible is benefiting from an advanced, integrated lighting control solution from Strand.
+Dallas, USA – A brand-new visitor attraction designed to showcase the Christian view of earth science and history within the context of the Bible is benefiting from an advanced, integrated NEO and VISION.NET lighting control solution.

 Specified for the Institute for Creation Research (ICR) by The Lighting Practice’s New York office, the control solution successfully combines the varying needs of multiple exhibit zones, user requirements and technologies.